For a fine walk and an amazingly artful experience, try a tour of the Peace River Botanical & Sculpture Gardens.

 Be sure to follow both boardwalks through the mangroves.
 One leads to “Keel” (from Turkey!) and then to the gazebo right on the Peace River.
 The other takes you to a glimpse of “Glass Fronds” on the Tetrault property.

 There are benches in shady places to just sit and enjoy the lovely surroundings.
 You can also purchase fish food from the gift shop and incite a colorful feeding frenzy in the Koi.
-There are interesting local items available as well.
+There are interesting local items available for purchase as well.

 For a "wild" day of art and nature, look no further than a trip to Peace River Botanical & Sculpture Gardens.